lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 classify values.

-The reason we've introduced type constructors is that, first of all, we use the resulting types of their constructions *all the time*:
+The reason we've introduced type constructors is that, first of all, we use the resulting types that they construct, *all the time*:

 * A pair of bananas
 * A mailbox with some mail